As a developer, I have an easy way to check my commit and code locally before pushing

 are all checks that happen serially in travis, and which therefore will fail individually.
 So if you're particularly dense (like I have been on frequent occasions), that can mean SIX separate pushes/builds, just to get to the point where travis will tell you if your code even builds/works.

-#3 Updated by fao89 about 1 year ago
+#3 Updated by fao89 over 1 year ago

 - Groomed changed from No to Yes